swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

     setup with a larger machine learning experiment, however, training with a GPU is likely to be a strong requirement due to the increased computational demands and the need for faster processing times.

-This approach can also be easily adapted to run on a on-premises Kubernetes cluster.

 #### Create the base runner files